dadodasyra/McdoFormsFiller/README.md

 ### Config
 You can configure the bot with the following parameters:
 - restaurantId: The last four digits of the restaurant id (showed on a ticket)
-- waitTime: Some animations needs to wait, 50ms should be safe
+- waitTime: Some animations need to wait, 50ms should be safe
 - headless: true = no browser showed, false = debug mode with browser UI
 - interval: The interval between each form fill, in seconds, default 39600 sec/11 hours

-`opinions.json` can be modified, it's a list of opinions (currently in French) which are randomly inputted in the form.
+`opinions.json` can be modified, it's a list of opinions (currently in French) which are randomly inputted into the form.

 ### Which data is injected ?
 - Random age (between 15 and 50+)